missionpinball/mpf-docs/docs/hardware/fast/index.md

 --8<-- "hardware_platform.md"

+## FAST Neuron Controller with MPF 0.57.0 and newer

 FAST Pinball maintains [their own documentation on fastpinball.com](https://fastpinball.com/mpf) detailing how to use MPF with FAST, which also includes all the latest documentation for the newest FAST Pinball hardware.